Brennan-VanderLaan/pixelheat/readme.md

 OPENAI_KEY=<key> ./pixelheat
 ```

-Shift-F1 to switch to clean text output for copying
+- Shift-F1 to switch to clean text output for copying
+- Tab to switch inputs
+- when selecting files hit enter / space to activate them for inference